netarchivesuite/dvenabler/README.md

 # DVEnabler

-Adds DocValues to existing non-DocValued fields in a Solr index, without full re-index
+Adds DocValues to existing non-DocValued fields in a Lucene/Solr index, without full re-index

-Fields in Solr can be indexed, stored and DocValued.
+Fields in Lucene/Solr can be indexed, stored and DocValued.
 DocValued fields are used for functions requiring fast bulk access to field content.
 Faceting and sorting are examples.
 DocValues is enabled on a per-field basis.
 Normally a full re-index of the Solr index is required if one want to enable DocValues for a field.

 ## Solr index fields